HfM-Saar/Custom-Music-Exercises-with-LilyPond-and-Python/README.md

 # Custom-Music-Exercises-with-LilyPond-and-Python
-Custom music-exercises with LilyPond and Python by Martin Hennecke and Benjamin Wolff
+Seminar Custom music-exercises with LilyPond and Python by Martin Hennecke and Benjamin Wolff and participants.